par7133/5cube/README.md

 # 5 Cube
-5 Cube, every person its propects.
+5 Cube, every person its prospects.
 Your procurement digital solution - GPL License

   Hello and welcome to 5 Cube!<br>